 Excavation of Aggregate

-Excavation of aggregates shall commence with extraction in the centre of the site (adjacent to the central processing area shown in green) and shall occur in a progressive sequence (moving southward and then anticlockwise) generally in accordance with the diagram in the plan attached as CRC192408A.
+Excavation of aggregates shall commence with extraction in the centre of the site (adjacent to the CPSA shown in green) and shall occur in a progressive sequence (moving southward and then anticlockwise) generally in accordance with the diagram in the plan attached as CRC192408A.

 The excavation of aggregates and deposition of cleanfill shall be setback 20 m from the boundaries of the site.